abdirahim008/somkenjobs/replit.md

 - July 1, 2025: Created comprehensive dashboard system with role-based access - recruiters can create and post new job listings while super admins can both create jobs and approve pending user registrations, featuring full CRUD operations, form validation, and proper navigation with back button functionality
 - July 1, 2025: Fixed authentication token handling in dashboard API calls, resolving "Invalid token" errors for user approval functionality - dashboard now successfully authenticates with backend using correct 'auth_token' key from localStorage
 - July 1, 2025: Enhanced job posting form to match ReliefWeb format with hierarchical country → city selection, ReliefWeb-style experience levels (0-2 years, 3-5 years, etc.), comprehensive field sections, and organization auto-population for recruiters
+- July 1, 2025: Enhanced "How to Apply" section with automatic URL detection and clickable link formatting - URLs are now properly converted to clickable blue links that open in new tabs, with safeguards against nested link creation and proper email address preservation

 ## User Preferences